 — More than half of released inmates in New Mexico return to prison, but a study of state prisoners suggests brain scans can predict which criminals will re-offend.
 Dr. Kent Kiehl, the study’s author, said he hopes his work can help reduce those numbers.

 Kiehl, a psychologist at the Mind Research Network in Albuquerque, used a portable fMRI machine to image 96 prisoners’ brains at the Western New Mexico Correctional Facility in Grants and the Penitentiary of New Mexico near Santa Fe.
 He then tracked the prisoners for four years after their release.

-Kiehl’s study also hinged on an impulsivity measure.
-The test works something like this: A series of letters was presented rapidly on a screen, one at a time.
+The test worked something like this: A series of letters was presented rapidly on a screen, one at a time.
 The test subject is instructed to press a signal button only when the letter X appears.
 If the letter K appears, he’s told not to push the button.

-High activity in the part of the brain being monitored indicated better emotional regulation.
-Prisoners that had low activity in the anterior cingulate cortex during the test—the more impulsive prisoners—were up to four and a half times more likely to re-offend.
+Increased blood flow to the anterior cingulate cortex during the test indicated better emotional regulation.
+Prisoners that had low activity in this area of the brain during the test—the more impulsive prisoners—were up to four and a half times more likely to commit another crime.